Real Twistings are 2-Line Bundles: Super 2-line bundles

-\item \Cref{super-2-line-bundle} is almost the definition of a super 2-\emph{vector} bundle given in \cite{Kristel2020}, just that we require here that the algebra bundle has central simple fibres, corresponding to the condition of having rank one for ordinary line bundles.

-\item For precise definitions of algebra bundles and bimodule bundles we refer to \cite{Kristel2022}.
+\begin{Remark}\quad \begin{itemize}\itemsep=0pt \item Definition~\ref{super-2-line-bundle} is almost the definition of a~super 2-\emph{vector} bundle given in~\cite{Kristel2020}, just that we require here that the algebra bundle has central simple fibres, corresponding to the condition of having rank one for ordinary line bundles. \item For precise definitions of algebra bundles and bimodule bundles we refer to~\cite{Kristel2022}.
 In particular, all algebras are associative and unital.
-Due to the restriction to central simple algebra bundles, the \quot{insidious} problems in the construction of the relative tensor product of bimodule bundles that have been observed in \cite{Kristel2022} do not appear here.
+Due to the restriction to central simple algebra bundles, the ``insidious'' problems in the construction of the relative tensor product of bimodule bundles that have been observed in~\cite{Kristel2022} do not appear here.

-\item If $\mathscr{L}=(\pi,\mathcal{A},\mathcal{M},\mu)$ is a super 2-line bundle, and if $\Delta:Y \to Y^{[2]}$ denotes the diagonal map, then there exists a canonical invertible intertwiner $\Delta^{*}\mathcal{M} \cong \mathcal{A}$ of $\mathcal{A}$-$\mathcal{A}$-bimodule bundles over $Y$.
-Second, if $s: Y^{[2]} \to Y^{[2]}$ swaps the factors, then $s^{*}\mathcal{M}$ is inverse to $\mathcal{M}$.
+\item If $\mathscr{L}=(\pi,\mathcal{A},\mathcal{M},\mu)$ is a~super 2-line bundle, and if $\Delta\colon Y \to Y^{[2]}$ denotes the diagonal map, then there exists a~canonical invertible intertwiner $\Delta^{*}\mathcal{M} \cong \mathcal{A}$ of $\mathcal{A}$-$\mathcal{A}$-bimodule bundles over $Y$.
+Second, if $s\colon Y^{[2]} \to Y^{[2]}$ swaps the factors, then $s^{*}\mathcal{M}$ is inverse to $\mathcal{M}$.

-\end{itemize} \end{remark} We suppose that $\mathscr{L}_1=(\pi_1,\mathcal{A}_1,\mathcal{M}_1,\mu_1)$ and $\mathscr{L}_2=(\pi_2,\mathcal{A}_2,\mathcal{M}_2,\mu_2)$ are super 2-line bundles over $X$. \begin{definition} A \emph{1-morphism} $\mathscr{P}:\mathscr{L}_1 \to \mathscr{L}_2$ is a triple $\mathscr{P}=(\zeta,\mathcal{P},\phi)$ consisting of a surjective submersion $\zeta: Z \to Y_1 \times_X Y_2$, a bimodule bundle $\mathcal{P}$ over $Z$, whose fibre $\mathcal{P}_z$ over a point $z\in Z$ with $\zeta(z)=:(y_1,y_2)$ is an $(\mathcal{A}_2)_{y_2}$-$(\mathcal{A}_1)_{y_1}$-bimodule, and an invertible even intertwiner $\phi$ of bimodule bundles over $Z^{[2]}$, which restricts over a point $(z,z')\in Z^{[2]}$ with $\zeta(z')=:(y_1',y_2')$ to an $(\mathcal{A}_2)_{y_2'}$-$(\mathcal{A}_1)_{y_1}$-intertwiner
+\end{itemize} \end{Remark} We suppose that $\mathscr{L}_1=(\pi_1,\mathcal{A}_1,\mathcal{M}_1,\mu_1)$ and $\mathscr{L}_2=(\pi_2,\mathcal{A}_2,\mathcal{M}_2,\mu_2)$ are super 2-line bundles over $X$. \begin{Definition} A \emph{$1$-morphism} $\mathscr{P}\colon \mathscr{L}_1 \to \mathscr{L}_2$ is a~triple $\mathscr{P}=(\zeta,\mathcal{P},\phi)$ consisting of a~surjective submersion $\zeta\colon Z \to Y_1 \times_X Y_2$, a~bimodule bundle $\mathcal{P}$ over $Z$, whose fibre $\mathcal{P}_z$ over a~point~${z\in Z}$ with $\zeta(z)=:(y_1,y_2)$ is an $(\mathcal{A}_2)_{y_2}$-$(\mathcal{A}_1)_{y_1}$-bimodule, and an invertible even intertwiner $\phi$ of bimodule bundles over $Z^{[2]}$, which restricts over a~point $(z,z')\in Z^{[2]}$ with $\zeta(z')=:(y_1',y_2')$ to an $(\mathcal{A}_2)_{y_2'}$-$(\mathcal{A}_1)_{y_1}$-intertwiner

-This intertwiner is a \quot{homomorphism} with respect to the intertwiners $\mu_1$ and $\mu_2$, in the sense that the diagram
+This intertwiner is a~``homomorphism'' with respect to the intertwiners $\mu_1$ and $\mu_2$, in the sense that the diagram

-is commutative for all $(z,z',z'')\in Z^{[3]}$, where $\zeta(z'')=: (y_1'',y_2'')$. \end{definition}
+is commutative for all $(z,z',z'')\in Z^{[3]}$, where $\zeta(z'')=: (y_1'',y_2'')$. \end{Definition}

 Finally, we recall how the 2-morphisms are defined.
 Consider two 1-morphisms between the same super 2-line bundles,

 with all structure denoted and labelled as above.
 For abbreviation, we set $Y_{12} := Y_1 \times_X Y_2$.